 - Examples include a limited number of machine, limited hours per shift (unless overtime is used), limited quantity of raw materials, limited quantity of operators, etc.

-- In Taylor Scheduler we define what these limits are using data to model the plant capacity and limitations.
-Taylor Scheduler then uses those limited quantities of resources to create a constraint based realistic schedule.
+- In Taylor APS we define what these limits are using data to model the plant capacity and limitations.
+APS then uses those limited quantities of resources to create a constraint based realistic schedule.

 - Track each order through each respective routing step and know where each part should be at any particular time.